chen-yang-yuan/mcDETECT/tutorial/tutorial.md

 ### 3. Read in data

-The toy dataset used in this tutorial is part of the isocortex region from (Xenium 5K mouse brain data)[https://www.10xgenomics.com/datasets/xenium-prime-fresh-frozen-mouse-brain].
+The toy dataset used in this tutorial is part of the isocortex region from [Xenium 5K mouse brain data](https://www.10xgenomics.com/datasets/xenium-prime-fresh-frozen-mouse-brain).

 `mcDETECT` requires the following input: